ashwin1001/NLP-MIDTERM-PROJECT/README.md

 # NLP-MIDTERM-PROJECT

+Before running the code kindly download the graph datastructure and also copy the .pkl extension files from the link https://drive.google.com/open?id=1ul953o98oJmYA4ia806vvy1ZBanZ6jy1

-finding noun-attribute and noun-event relationship Simply run the file by providing appropriate garph path to the module.
+finding noun-attribute and noun-event relationship.
+Simply run the file by providing appropriate garph path to the module.
 The codes are as follows:-
 cc.py-code for finding the cludtering coeficient values